eetorres/xmolview/README.md

 $ ./configure  --enable-windows=yes

-You need MSYS and mingw-w64 intalled from:
+You may need MSYS and mingw-w64 from:

 http://www.mingw.org/wiki/msys